Approximability of dynamical systems between trees of spheres: Necessary conditions for approximability

 \subsection{Lemmas about annuli}

 In this part we continue the study of covers between trees of spheres which are approximable by a sequence of dynamical systems of marked spheres.
-We try to pass to the limit some usual properties on annuli.
-Recall that according to corollary \ref{anneaudeg1}, an annulus that does not contain critical leaves has a well defined degree.
+Recall that according to Corollary \ref{anneaudeg1}, an annulus that does not contain critical leaves has a well defined degree.
 We prove the following lemma.

 \begin{lemma}[Annuli] Suppose that $({ \F},{ \T}^X)\in\partial\Rat_{{\bf F},X}$ and that $v$ and $v'$ are distinct internal vertices of $\T^Y$ such that for $0\leq k\leq k_0-1$ the annulus $]\!]F^k(v),F^k(v')[\![^Y$ is defined and does not contain any critical leaf.